Pre-washing instructions

 How do I fix the colour for indigo Shweshwe?

-• If you choose, you may do a subsequent rinse in lukewarm salty water to fix the colour of indigo prints.
+• After the pre-wash you may do a rinse in lukewarm salty water to fix the colour of indigo prints, if you choose.

 • You may use Colour Catcher sheets with Shweshwe.